djabko/curseminer/README.md

 # CurseMiner

 ## Overview
 CurseMiner is a lightweight execution framework for running multiple tasks concurrently.
 It also provides a bare-minimum 2D grid-based game engine and a procedural world generator.
+Single threaded at the moment with efficient CPU usage.

 ## Components
 ### Stack64